What Is the VA Rating for Tinnitus?

 Hearing Loss Combined Rating

 If you have both tinnitus and hearing loss, you might qualify for a higher combined rating.
-Hearing loss is rated separately under 38 CFR 4.85 and can range from 0% to 100% depending on severity.
-The VA will combine your tinnitus rating with your hearing loss rating using their combined ratings table.
+Hearing loss is rated as a single condition under 38 CFR § 4.85 using audiometric data from both ears, and can range from 0% to 100% depending on severity.
+(Note: the bilateral factor under § 4.26, which adds 10 percent of the combined value of paired-extremity or paired-skeletal-muscle ratings, does not apply to hearing loss — ears are organs, not extremities or skeletal muscles.)
+The VA will then combine your tinnitus rating with your hearing loss rating using the combined ratings table under § 4.25.

 Secondary Conditions